wp-plugins/wp-comment-warrior/readme.txt

 = What is comment warrior? =

 In 2005 and 2006 I played world of warcraft for several months.
-That's why I name *the most active commentators* as WARRIORS!
+That's why I name *the most active commentators* as WARRIORS.

 = How to use the plugin? =